How Good Am I at AI? An Honest Way to Find Out

 1. They Iterate, Not Just Prompt

-The biggest single predictor of AI skill isn't what you type first — it's what you type second.
+The biggest single predictor of AI skill is not what you type first — it is what you type second.
 Skilled users treat AI as a conversation, not a vending machine.
 Anthropic's AI Fluency Index confirmed this: users who iterate are 5.6x more likely to question AI reasoning.
 Iteration is the gateway behaviour.

 2. They Verify with a Specific Method